 4. Idaho

 Idaho is another highly-agricultural state in the USA.
-Because upwards of 15% of the population is farmers, you will find a community which is sympathetic to the ideals of homesteading.
+Because upwards of 15% of the population is farmers, you will find a community sympathetic to homesteading ideals.

-Because of its natural beauty and low cost of living, a lot of people are flocking to Idaho.
-The state has experienced a huge housing and population boom, which means it is a bit harder to be isolated.
+Because of its natural beauty and low cost of living, many people are flocking to Idaho.
+The state has experienced a huge housing and population boom, making it a bit harder to be isolated.
 Traffic jams are also becoming more common.

 Don’t be surprised if land prices in Idaho spike.